ExileLord/GH3-Plus/readme.md

 - Statically linked DLLs in release mode by default.
 This should fix
 - Fixed HOPO bug in MirrorMode plugin.
 Rewritten from scratch.
 - Fixed HOPO bug in DoubleNotes plugin.
 Proper interaction with MirrorMode.
+- Fixed bug where TiltFix didn't work if built in release mode

 The largest changes from the latest version are:
 - Removed std collection methods from the public GH3P APIs to prevent potential problems
 - Fixed all warnings
 - Renamed import/export macro to `GH3P_API` and moved to [GH3Plus.h].
+- Updates to QbKey